 In terms of hiring, companies will be competing heavily for professionals who can help them harness the often-confusing array of available tools to access the data they need and use it to make calculated business decisions.
-Candidates looking to sell their skills in this area should highlight their abilities to track marketing results on multiple channels, access information in real-time, use it to analyze the effectiveness of sales funnels, and make accurate projections about sales and purchasing behavior.
+Candidates looking to sell their skills in this area should highlight their abilities to track marketing results on multiple channels, access information in real-time, use it to analyze the effectiveness of sales funnels and make accurate projections about sales and purchasing behavior.

-As business becomes more fully integrated across all available channels, finding new ways to bridge the gap between the physical world and the digital one (and the many grey areas in between) becomes paramount.
+As business becomes more fully integrated across all available channels, finding new ways to bridge the gap between the physical and digital worlds (and the many grey areas in between) becomes paramount.
 The user experience, or UX, is a huge factor in a company’s success in this area.
 For example, 60% of consumers are likely to abandon a website and never return if they have a negative UX experience.

 Aesthetic design is one component of good UX, but seamless, intuitive functionality is even more important in the connected marketplace.
-As a result, job listings will see a greater focus on UX skills in personalization, responsiveness and omnichannel strategies.
+As a result, job listings will see a greater focus on UX skills in personalization, responsiveness, and omnichannel strategies.

 Once a niche strategy reserved for technical specialists, SEO has become a mainstream marketing must-have.
 The techniques and best practices have evolved with the times, changing almost as fast as the content of the internet itself.

-The most successful social media candidates heading into 2021 will be those who can help companies create ultra-timely, audience-specific content that builds connections and fosters brand trust during a tumultuous time.
+The most successful social media candidates heading into 2023 will be those who can help companies create ultra-timely, audience-specific content that builds connections and fosters brand trust during a tumultuous time.
 Being able to help a brand capitalize quickly on emerging platforms, like TikTok, will also be key on the most-wanted social media marketing skills list.

 Even the strongest marketing team in the business can’t be everywhere at once on behalf of a brand.
 Serving customers the right content on the right channel at the right time relies on automation, which allows marketers to deliver a consistent, personalized experience across different platforms.
 More than ever, automation defines a company’s ability to keep pace with the breakneck speed of the digital world and serve customer needs at scale while keeping costs manageable.